zanza00/random-theme-switcher/README.md

 ## Features

+### Change theme on command

 - Open the command palette and search for `random`
 - Choose `Random Theme: Switch to a Random Theme`

 ![Change the current Theme](media/rtm.gif)

+### Change theme when code starts

+- Open a new window and, after a few seconds, behold the new theme!

 ## Extension Settings